How The Tonya Harding & Nancy Kerrigan Spectacle Changed Media Forever

 “This was America’s first pop culture cable news story,” adds Christine Brennan, a sports broadcaster who worked for the Washington Post at the time.
 “I’m the only serious journalist who will say these words, but Tonya Harding changed my career.”
 Covering the Lillehammer Olympics and the drama leading up to it inadvertently led Brennan’s career to pivot from sports writing in one of the country’s most prestigious national newspapers to TV broadcast journalism.
 In retrospect it makes sense: TV was where the audiences flocked.

-Given the media’s prominent role in shaping the narrative of the Harding-Kerrigan story, it’s no surprise the film I, Tonya, opening in the U.S. this week and in the U.K. on 23rd February, is designed to emulate a news documentary.
+Given the media’s prominent role in shaping the narrative of the Harding-Kerrigan story, it’s no surprise the film I, Tonya, in wide release January 5, is designed to emulate a news documentary.
 The major players tell their (often conflicting) sides of the story through Q&A sessions with an unnamed interlocutor.
-Tonya Harding — played by Margot Robbie — often turns fiercely to the camera, and directly speaks to the audiences sitting in cinema chairs, munching on popcorn, and reliving the spectacle that had dominated news channels at the start of 1994.
+Tonya Harding — played by Margot Robbie — often turns fiercely to the camera, and directly speaks to the audiences sitting in theater chairs, munching on popcorn, and reliving the spectacle that had dominated news channels at the start of 1994.
 The movie’s Harding knows people are watching now, because they were always watching then.
 And according to I, Tonya, the audience is still watching.

 Advertisement